xiaoyutx94/droid-patch/README.md

 **How it works**:

-1. A Python PTY wrapper intercepts terminal I/O and reserves bottom row(s)
+1. A Bun PTY wrapper intercepts terminal I/O and reserves bottom row(s)
 2. A Node.js monitor script tails the Factory log file (`~/.factory/logs/droid-log-single.log`)
 3. The monitor parses streaming token usage and emits statusline frames
 4. The wrapper renders the latest frame on the reserved rows